 Jessi Snider is a graduate student working on her doctorate at Texas A&M University.
 Her areas of research include Victorian and gothic literature, young adult fiction, and critical theory.
 Her forthcoming article “‘Be the Tree’: Classical Literature, Art Therapy, and Transcending Trauma in Speak” will appear in the Children’s Literature in Education in fall 2014.
 Snider, a divorced mother of four and doctoral student in English, will speak about the challenges and rewards of being a parent and a grad student, which is a topic that dominated the Caucus’s panel last year on being a graduate student.

-Alison Reed is a PhD candidate in the English Department at the University of California, Santa Barbara, where she serves as Graduate Fellow of the Antiracism Inc. program.
+Alison Reed is a PhD candidate in the English Department at the University of California, Santa Barbara.
 Her academic work on performance and social justice movements has been published in several journals including Digital Creativity, Media-N, and Women & Performance.
 She was recently nominated for a Pushcart Prize in Poetry.
 Taking seriously George Lipsitz’s call, in “Breaking the Chains and Steering the Ship,” for amplified dialogue between academics and activists, Reed’s intervention examines the stakes of being an academic and an organizer.
 A Graduate Fellow of the Antiracism Inc. program directed by Dr. Felice Blake of UCSB, Reed has experience organizing with the Coalition for Sustainable Communities for the prison abolition movement.
 Reed’s intervention argues for the impossibility and necessity of engaged scholarship that moves outside of institutional boundaries, recognition, and support—reminding us that social justice-oriented scholarship should not leave us in a place of hopelessness but should (re)invigorate our coalitional commitments.

 Matthew Sherman is a graduate student of Medieval and Modern languages at St Hilda's College, University of Oxford.
 He holds a master's degree in German Studies from Michigan State University.
 Sherman will discuss life as a graduate student athlete, and what he calls “the baggage of (hyper)masculinities.
 His intervention explores a “double life” that not only competes with grad school for time devoted, but that engages with “something else” that can threaten one’s intellectual reputation.